idilOzdamar/IsaacLabTutorial/README.md

 Be sure make "source" in order to keep the enviromental variables after .sh script finished.

 **Verify that the extension is correctly installed by listing the available tasks**

+-Sometimes in the first attempt it gives error so try again.
+Also it takes time to produce output (wait around 2 minutes)

 ```bash
 $ cd workspace/IsaacLabTutorial